 - Bleeding and pain.
 In a study of more than 4,500 women, researchers found that 11% of the women who had fibroids also had bleeding, and 59% had just pain.
 But 30% of the women had both bleeding and pain during their first trimester.

 - Miscarriage.
 Women with fibroids are much more likely to miscarry during early pregnancy than women without them (14% vs. 7.6%).
-And if you have multiple or very larg fibroids, your chances go up even more.
+And if you have multiple or very large fibroids, your chances go up even more.

 Second and Third Trimesters

 As your uterus expands to make room for your baby, it can push against your fibroids.
 This can cause a number of issues during your pregnancy:

 - Pain.
 This is the most common symptom of fibroids, especially if they’re large.
 Sometimes, fibroids twist, which can cause cramping and discomfort.
 Other times, the fibroid outgrows its blood supply, turns red and dies.
 This process, called “red degeneration,” can cause severe stomach pains.
 In some cases, it can lead to miscarriage.
 Over-the-counter medicines like acetaminophen (Tylenol) can ease your pain.
-But avoid ibuprofen (Advil) early in your pregnancy because it may cause problems with gestation and also in your third trimester.
-It could cause you to miscarry, reduce the amount of amniotic fluid or cause hearts problems in your baby.
+But avoid non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) early and later in your pregnancy because it may cause you to miscarry, reduce the amount of amniotic fluid, or cause heart problems in your baby.

 - Placental abruption.
 Ongoing studies seem to show that pregnant women with fibroids have a much greater chance of placental abruption than women without fibroids.
 That means your placenta tears away from the wall of your uterus before your baby is delivered.
 It’s very serious because your baby won’t get enough oxygen and you can have heavy bleeding.
 You could go into shock.